elvischao/accountSharer/README.md

 # Final Project -

-[appName] is an app that helps people share an account through scheduling.
+[appName] is app that helps people schedule their shared-account usage.

-Time spent: **X** hours spent in total
+Time spent: **35** hours spent in total

 ## User Stories